choiyhking/manual/how_to_start_katacontainer_containerd.md

-# Guide to Getting Started with Kata Container
+# Guide to Getting Started with Kata Container with containderd

 ## Host Specification
 - Raspberry Pi 5